 To Delete the question, select the "X" icon and the question will be deleted.

-When additional fields are added to an existing form within an existing process, the new fields need to be imported to the form via the process task configuration.
+When additional fields are added to an existing form or Client IDs are modified on an existing form within an existing process, the new or modified fields need to be imported to the form via the process task configuration.

 See the following:

-Add an additional field to the existing form.
+Add an additional field to the existing form or modify a Client ID.

 View the existing process and on the Form task, open configuration>Configure Task.